Skip to main content

 If you're injured in a winter construction accident:

 • **Seek medical attention.** Cold-related injuries may be more serious than they appear.
-Frostbite and hypothermia require proper medical evaluation.
+Frostbite and hypothermia require proper medical evaluation — and early treatment can prevent complications that add tens of thousands to medical bills.

 • **Document conditions.** Photograph ice, snow, the equipment involved, and any safety equipment that was or wasn't provided.
 Note temperatures, wind conditions, and weather.